Everything You Need to Know about Form 5500

 2. You must file the Form 5500 by a certain due date (or file for an extension).

 If you’re a Betterment client, you’ll receive your signature-ready Form 5500 with ample time to submit it.
-Plus, we’ll communicate with you frequently to ensure you hit the deadline.
+Plus, we’ll communicate with you frequently to help you meet the filing deadline.

-But if you need a little extra time, you can file for an extension using Form 5558—but you have to do it by the original deadline for the Form 5500.
+But if you need a little extra time, Betterment can file for an extension on your behalf using Form 5558—but you have to do it by the original deadline for the Form 5500.
 The extension affords you another two and a half months to file your form.
 (Using the prior example, that would give you until October 15 to get your form in order.)

 What if you happen to miss the Form 5500 filing deadline?